vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 - You agree to be bound by these Terms
 - You understand your rights and responsibilities
 - You consent to the processing of your data as described in our Privacy Policy
+- **Gmail Integration**: You understand that Gmail access is optional and can be revoked at any time

 ---